 Before you begin exercising your pelvic floor, you need to find the correct muscles to activate.
 The easiest way to do this is by tightening the same muscles you use while trying not to break wind.
 Whenever you tighten those exact muscles, you are exercising your .
 By doing pelvic floor exercises regularly you can improve both the strength and endurance of your muscles, which helps you prevent urine leakage.

-We understand that it can sometimes feel like incontinence is unbeatable, but TENA products can help you to manage it effectively.
+We understand that it can sometimes feel like is unbeatable, but TENA products can help you to manage it effectively while you work with your GP to treat the underlying cause.
 Have a look on the following pages to find out more about incontinence, and pick the product that is best suited to you: